janwilmake/hn-oauth-client-provider/README.md

 [![janwilmake/hn-oauth-client-provider context](https://badge.forgithub.com/janwilmake/hn-oauth-client-provider/tree/main/README.md)](https://uithub.com/janwilmake/hn-oauth-client-provider/tree/main/README.md)

+> [!WARNING]
+> This works in localhost, but in production on a cloudflare worker you'll quickly get ratelimited, forbidding any login, thus, unfortunatly, this concept won't work unless HN would whitelist me.
+If you want HN OAuth with a script as simple as [this](https://github.com/janwilmake/simplerauth-hn-oauth-client-demo), please tell HackerNews about this project and [reach out to me](https://x.com/janwilmake)

 This HackerNews OAuth client-provider uses the client's domain name as the client_id and automatically derives the `redirect_uri` from it (e.g., `https://example.com/callback`), eliminating the need for client registration while maintaining security through domain validation.

 ## Setup